-Tree Trimming - The program is designed to assist low-income (35% of area median income) seniors or disabled homeowners with hazardous tree or branch removal that is on their own property.
+Tree Trimming- The program is designed to assist low-income seniors or disabled homeowners with hazardous tree or branch removal that is on their own property.
 The primary residence must be classified either as a one (1) or two (2) family dwelling only.
 The repair is provided to the eligible homeowner in the form of a grant.
-Based on HUD 2021 income guidelines, Tree Trimming grants are limited to applicants with annual incomes up to \$19,250 for single person households and \$22,000 for two person households.
 This is a collaborative program between Cleveland Departments of Aging, Public Works and Community Development.
 The program will only remove major tree nuisances that threaten safety or damage.
 Minor tree nuisances are not eligible.

-Gutter Program - The program is designed to assist elderly and disabled adults with cleaning their gutters to aid in increasing the life of the existing roof.
+Gutter Program- The program is designed to assist elderly and disabled adults with cleaning their gutters to aid in increasing the life of the existing roof.
 Assistance is available as a grant.
-Gutter Cleaning grants are limited to applicants with annual incomes up to \$27,550 for single person households and \$31,450 for two person households.

 The gutter cleaning season will be in two cycles: October 1 through November 30 and April 1 through June 30.
 Gutters will not be cleaned from December through March due to weather and July through August due to excessive amount of leaves on the trees.
 Gutters should be intact and in good repair.
 A visual assessment will be done to determine the present condition.

 Exterior Paint Program- This Paint Program provides a valuable incentive to homeowners and tenants to maintain the exterior of their home and aid in reducing lead based paint hazards.
-To be eligible, an applicant must be a City resident and live in a one or two family structure that is being painted, and be of either low or moderate income (100% of AMI).
-Exterior Paint Program grants are limited to applicants with annual incomes up to \$51,600 for single person households and \$59,000 for two person households.
+To be eligible, an applicant must be a City resident and live in a one or two family structure that is being painted, and be of either low or moderate income.
 The Paint Program provides grants of up to \$600 for exterior paint and paint supplies for owner occupants and up to \$400 for tenants.
 Funds granted will not exceed the cost of the exterior paint and supplies.
 Labor is not included.
 The entire property must be painted to qualify for the program.
 Paint vouchers are used to process payment to paint vendors.
 Lead regulations must be followed when houses are painted.
 To ensure compliance, a pre-inspection is conducted to verify property needs to be painted and that safe work practices will be followed.
 A certified Risk Assessor must do the final clearance exam.
 Final clearance as defined by the regulations is a visual clearance of the work site completed by a State Certified Lead Risk Assessor.
-All painting must be completed and inspected by October 31.
+All painting must be completed and inspected by October 31, to be eligible for reimbursement in the same year.
+Requests for reimbursement must be accompanied by a copy of the original receipts dated after application approval.
+Income guidelines is 100% of Area Median Income.